 Pages files can not be submitted through Turnitin.
 UWA students can download and install Microsoft Office 365 for free.

-Note that unit coordinators will determine whether originality reports are made visible to students.
+Note that unit coordinators will determine whether originality / similarity reports are made visible to students.

 Text that matches another source is highlighted and identified with a number.
 There's no set percentage 'cut-off' for similarity - the similarity score just indicates where your work matches text from other sources, and a text match does not necessarily signal plagiarism.
 For example, indented quotations, citations and your bibliography may appear as text matches, but it doesn't mean you need to change them.

 Conversely, a lack of matches does not in itself confirm that no academic misconduct has occurred.
 For more information on what constitutes academic misconduct and for guidance on how to avoid it, see the Current Students academic conduct webpage and the STUDYSmarter Avoiding Academic Misconduct guide.